Law Enforcement FAQs

 Answer: Rabies cases are handled by your local County Health Department.
-If you have had contact with a suspected rabid animal, you should seek medical attention immediately.
+If you or a pet have had contact with a suspected rabid animal, you should seek medical attention immediately.

 Question: If I have nuisance or injured wild animal in my yard, who should I contact?

 Answer: Contact the New York State Environmental Conservation Police Hotline at 1-877-457-5680.